Statement of Intent

 The Equality Act of 2010 outlines the definition of sexual harassment under UK law.

 We strongly encourage anyone who has experienced any sexual harassment to report it to the police.
 The official advice is to dial 999.
-You can also report a crime online at any time via the Met’s website and it can be at any time after the offense has happened.
+You can also report a crime online at any time via the Met’s website in London and West Sussex police in Brighton and it can be at any time after the offence has happened.
+We will also anonymously report any incidents we consider to have broken the law to Crimestoppers as recommended to us by the London Metropolitan police.

 If you would like impartial advice, we recommend contacting a group such as The Havens who can advise you anonymously.
 The national helpline (0808 802 9999) for Rape Crisis England & Wales is open twice a day, everyday, though it can sometimes be difficult to get through.
 The team at Good Night Out have provided us a link to resources you might find useful and you can access them here.